Doris Barr: Career

 Barr started her baseball career in 1937 when she was just 16, after being spotted by scouts while playing catch with her sister.
 That sparked a five-year stint in Canada, where she pitched for the Winnipeg Ramblers (1938–1939) and Regina Army and Navy Bombers (1940–1942).
 She was picked up by the AAGBL when she was 21, and earned a reputation as a powerful lefty hurler with a rocket of a throw.

 Barr entered the league in 1943 with the South Bend Blue Sox, playing for them three and a half years before joining the Racine Belles (1946–1947), Springfield Sallies (1948), Muskegon Lassies (1949), Peoria Redwings (1950) and Kalamazoo Lassies (1950).
 Her most productive season came in 1945, both for South Bend and Racine, when she posted career-numbers in wins (20), earned run average (1.71) and winning percentage (.714), while striking out 104 in 31 pitching appearances.
 That same season, she also pitched the first no-hitter in Racine history in a game against the Fort Wayne Daisies (July 1, 1945).

 In 1946 Barr helped Racine to a Championship after pitching the winning game that put them in the Play-Offs.
 The next season, he went 14–12 with a 2.26 ERA and 96 strikeouts, while in 1948 she recorded a 2.68 ERA with a career-high 116 strikeouts despite her 7–19 record for the Sallies.

 In an eight-season career, Barr posted a 79–94 record with a 3.16 ERA and 572 strikeouts in 218 games.
 She also helped herself with the bat, hitting a 2.69 batting average, and was a competent outfielder as well, collecting a .932 lifetime fielding average.

 Personal life

 Barr retired in 1950 and settled into a life as an accountant at Grace Hospital in Winnipeg, Manitoba, and later worked in the accounting department at the Health Sciences Centre.

-Eleven girls from Manitoba played in the AAGBL, including Barr.
+Eleven girls from Manitoba played in the AAGPBL, including Barr.
 All of them were inducted into the National Baseball Hall of Fame (1988), the Canadian Baseball Hall of Fame (1998), and the Manitoba Baseball Hall of Fame (1998).
 In addition, she gained induction in the Manitoba Softball Hall of Fame (2004).

 Barr never married and did not have children.
 She died at Winnipeg, at the age of 87, and was buried in the Chapel Lawn Memorial Garden.